vshn/statefulset-resize-controller/ARCHITECTURE.md

 This is the general way Kubernetes Operators work and we call this reacting to resource changes the *reconcile loop*.
 If you are not familiar with Kubernetes Operators it might be helpful to read up on them before proceeding.

-The controller will notice Statefulsets that should be resized, make a copy of the too small volumes, recreate the original volumes with the requested size, and restore the original data from the backup.
+The controller will notice Statefulsets that should be resized, make a copy of the current volumes by creating new volumes with the requested size, delete the previous volume and then restore the original data from the previous volumes to the new volumes.
 It does this by only interacting with the Kubernetes API and has no access to other systems.

 ### Code Map